terrytsang/wordpress-font-awesome-icons/README.md

 More code examples on the Font Awesome Icons please refer: http://fortawesome.github.com/Font-Awesome/#code

-For all 249 icons name, please user the doc/font-awesome-icons-list.pdf as reference.
+For all 249 icons name, please use the doc/font-awesome-icons-list.pdf as reference.

 Example Shortcode